sahil7303/200-days/README.md

        100344.
 Minimum Operations to Make Binary Array Elements Equal to One I 100345.
 Find Minimum Operations to Make All Elements Divisible by Three 100346.
 Minimum Operations to Make Binary Array Elements Equal to One II

+### Day 150
+       100342.
+Minimum Average of Smallest and Largest Elements 100334.
+Find the Minimum Area to Cover All Ones I 100337.
+Maximize Total Cost of Alternating Subarrays